Why the current adoption of cryptocurrencies?

 Cryptocurrencies have almost eliminated that fee cost or at least shrunk it to the point where people are ever more seeking to do said transactions with the new currency.
 This also means that most transactions are safer, meaning the anonymity of the user is preserved, this, in a world where online privacy is decreasing, means a ton for most users.

-- The lack of government oversight in the use of cryptocurrencies is another major reason why we’re seeing such a big migration towards the crypto-sphere.
+- The lack of government oversight in the use of cryptocurrencies in gambling or in transactions is another major reason why we’re seeing such a big migration towards the crypto-sphere.
 This means that even if a country collapses, meaning, they’re hit with a financial crisis that crashes their currency or inflates it beyond belief, crypto holders can rest assured that their money is safeguarded and out of harm’s way.

 Investors feel that this is an optimal way to keep their investments safe in times of peril.